 Once this was done, I was able to use the url/wp-admin to access my blog account.

 That was it.
-It took a few hours to get it done but so far so good.
+It took a few hours to get it done, but so far so good to installing Multiple WordPress Sites on a Single Account.